 A new development of houses, east off Station Road.

 Once a terrace of housing west off Station Road, which was absorbed into the Plysu plastics factory site after World War II, and has now been demolished.

 An ancient footpath leading from the bottom of Aspley Hill, alongside The Duke of Bedford’s Estate, to Woodside in Aspley Guise.

 A long terrace of Victorian housing on the east side, thought to have been houses for the local brickworks, and the larger Leys Villas at the north end were for the foremen.
 Later buildings on the west, it connects Hardwick Road to Brickhill Road.

-Not used much anymore, this is the area of mini-roundabouts and traffic islands at the southern end of Woburn Sands, where Woburn Road, Aspley Hill, High Street, Hardwick Road and Church road all meet.
+A name not used much anymore, this is the area of mini-roundabouts and traffic islands at the southern end of Woburn Sands, where Woburn Road, Aspley Hill, High Street, Hardwick Road and Church road all meet.
 The county boundary of Beds and Bucks passes through it, leading to a lot of confusion.
-As so many roads meet here, it is a favourite spot for a car accident, and I recall, 25 years ago, the emergency services telephone operator equiring which side of the road the accident had occurred on, so they could send the correct county services!
+As so many roads meet here, it is a favourite spot for a car accident, and I recall, 25 years ago, the emergency services telephone operator equiring which side of the road an accident had occurred on, so they could send the correct county services!